Use JavaScript

 Note.
 To apply changes to the configuration file, you may need to clear the cache if it was created earlier.
 It can be done using the artisan command artisan config:clear.

-Run controller
+Run Controller

 To display, we will use a template for which you first need to define the Controller and Route in your application: